 · Use outdoor lights only where they are needed.

-For more information on efficient outdoor lighting, visit the NPS Natural Lightscapes webpage.
+For more information on efficient outdoor lighting, visit the NPS Night Skies webpage.
 The two-fold benefit is a darker night sky and savings in your wallet!

 Enjoying the Night Sky at Craters of the Moon